Webman Session Management

 }

-Get the Workerman\Protocols\Http\Session instance through $request->session(); and use its methods to add, modify, or delete session data.
+You can obtain an instance of Workerman\Protocols\Http\Session through $request->session(); and use the methods of the instance to add, modify, or delete session data.

 $session = $request->session();